 1953: Visits Kenya for the newspaper the “Sunday Times”.

-1954: Sent by “The Sunday Times” to Indochina.
+1954: He is sent by “The Sunday Times” to Indochina.
 Also visits Haiti and Cuba.

 1955: Visits Indochina and Poland for “The Sunday Times”.